-Failure to properly design and optimize product pages is a mistake that I see ecommerce sites make all of the time.
-That’s what inspired me to write this guide.
+Failure to properly design and optimize product pages is a common mistake that ecommerce sites make all of the time.
+That’s what inspired this guide.

-Before we continue, I want to make sure you understand exactly what needs to be included on every product page.
+Before we continue, let’s make sure you understand exactly what needs to be included on every product page.
 All product pages should have the same elements.

 - The Product

 First and foremost, your product always needs to be the center of attention.
-While this may seem obvious, I’ve seen some ecommerce sites position their products in a way that appears to be an afterthought.
+While this may seem obvious, so many ecommerce sites position their products in a way that appears to be an afterthought.